Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 3. Contact will appear in your contact after the first message is sent

 #### (Re-)name a contact
-1. Open Developer Tools (Click in topbar View > Toggle Developer Tools)
+1. Open Developer Tools (Click in top-bar *View>Toggle Developer Tools*)
 2. Click on Console and enter the following (replace <NUMBER> and <NAME> with the actual number of the contact you want to (re-) name and its new name:
    `ConversationController.get('<NUMBER>').set({'name':'<NAME>'});`

 #### (Un)Block a contact
-Open Developer Tools (Click in topbar View > Toggle Developer Tools) and enter the following (replace <NUMBER with the actual number of the contact):
+Open Developer Tools (Click in top-bar *View>Toggle Developer Tools*) and enter the following (replace <NUMBER with the actual number of the contact):

 ```
 > ConversationController.get('<NUMBER>').block();`